Seahawks receiver DK Metcalf showing he’s wise beyond his years

 “You can see why we are fired up about him,” coach Pete Carroll said.

 The play that may have fired them up the most was a 25-yard reception late in the third quarter when he saw Russell Wilson get flushed out of the pocket and broke down field to find an open spot in the secondary, then held on to the ball as he was hit by two defenders.

-The play converted a third-and-five and set up Seattle’s game-winning touchdown two plays later.
+That converted a third-and-five and set up Seattle’s winning touchdown two plays later.

 “I think most rookies don’t recognize things as fast, in their first couple of games at least, as fast as DK did in that first game,” Wilson said Thursday.
 “I thought that he saw things, he saw me scrambling, reacted quickly.
 He’s got a great response there.”